alexander-pick/shannon_modem_loader/README.md

 The loader should work with most Samsung Exynos modem images containing a TOC header including crash dumps.
 Compatible images can be found e.g. in updates for Exynos based phones.
 The typical file name is `modem.bin`.
 Sometimes the images are compressed using lz4.
 Uncompress them before loading, using lz4 utility present on most Linux distros.

 The loader was tested with a larger set of images from ancient (e.g. G8700, S7) to new (e.g. S22, S24).
-Loading 2024 build images works fine including task identification.
+Loading recently build images works fine including task identification.

 # How To Use This Loader